 My greatest success with the book came when we returned once more to South Africa and I started to show my book to people there.
 Displaying it in the environment in which it was originally created really made sales take off.
 Souvenir shops, zoos and wildlife parks took copies for their gift shops and they also sold well at small craft fairs.
 For me the project solidified that I wanted life after babies and small children to contain art and design.
 I have enrolled in an online degree in Illustration and Graphic Design and hope that this will inspire greater projects for the future.”

 Another project Debi was involved with is the Knocked Up Abroad Again book.
 Her chapter covers her birth experience in Johannesburg and her video explains her motivation to get involved in the book.

-Debi Beaumont was born in Brazil and raised in the UK.
-She followed her husband to Australia and several times to South Africa, which is where she lives now.
+Debi was born in Brazil and raised in the UK.
+She followed her husband to Australia and several times to South Africa, before returning home to the UK.
 Along the way she has had 3 children on 3 different continents.
 When she is not being taxi driver, cook, tutor and dogsbody to her 3 boys, she spends her time drawing and painting and completed an online degree in Illustration with the Interactive Design Institute.